Al Renfrew: College hockey player

 A native of Toronto, Renfrew came to the University of Michigan in 1945.
 He played four years with the Michigan hockey team, and was selected as the team captain as a senior.
 As a freshman in 1946, he drew attention when he scored two goals separated by only seven seconds in a game against Michigan Tech.
 He was the leader of the Wolverines 1948 team that won the NCAA hockey championship.
 He scored 25 goals in 1948, including four in a game against Minnesota: "Al Renfrew, Michigan's speedy left winger, scored four times to lead the assault."
-The Wolverines finished the 1948 season by bearing Dartmouth College, 8-4, in the first NCAA ice hockey championship held in March 1948 in Colorado Springs, Colorado.
+The Wolverines finished the 1948 season by beating Dartmouth College, 8-4, in the first NCAA ice hockey championship held in March 1948 in Colorado Springs, Colorado.
 Renfrew scored 91 goals and 172 points, as the Wolverines went 70-18-6 while Renfrew was playing.
 Renfrew finished his playing career as the second leading point scorer in the history of Michigan hockey.
 He graduated from the School of Education in 1950 and later married the sister of his coach, Vic Heyliger.